 All events are adjudicated and performances will be judged by a panel of three (3) judges who are also dance professionals.
 All entries will be judged based on a 300-point system (100 points from each judge).
 Judging is based on Technique (40 points), Stage Presence (30 points), Choreography (20 points), and Costuming (10 points).

 - ADVANCED LEVEL: Diamond award = 297-300, Platinum award = 290-296.99, Gold Award = 283-289.99, Silver Award = 275-282.99, Bronze Award = less than 275.

 - RECREATIONAL LEVEL: Diamond award = 295-300, Platinum award = 288-294.99, Gold Award = 281-287.99, Silver Award = 274-280.99, Bronze Award = less than 274.

 TROPHIES AND AWARDS

 - Every performer will receive at least one trophy or award for each performance for which they participate.
-Each performance will receive a trophy.
+Each performance will receive an award.
 In addition, one award pin will be given to each performer in Duos, Trios, and Groups.

 - First, Second, and Third Overall awards are given in each Division, based on Age Group and Level (i.e. Recreational Junior Solos, Advanced Junior Solos, Recreational Teen Duo/Trio, Advanced Teen Duo/Trio, Recreational Senior Small Groups, etc).
 Additional overall placements will be listed in the Results page of each event.
 In addition, we will list first in category on the event’s results page.